istio/istio.io/_docs/tasks/security/plugin-ca-cert.md

 ---
 {% include home.html %}

-This task shows how operators can plug existing root certificate, signing certificate and key into Citadel.
+This task shows how operators can configure Citadel with existing root certificate, signing certificate and key.

 By default, Citadel generates self-signed root certificate and key, and uses them to sign the workload certificates.
 Citadel can also use the operator-specified certificate and key to sign workload certificates, with